Committee Board Grants and Stimulation Fund

 Tilburg University has an extensive system of so-called board grants, which support board activities.
 This website describes what this system looks like as of the academic year 2020–2021.

 In this system, a scan takes place once every three years based on which board grants are awarded for three years.
+In the academic year 2020-2021 those scans took place, and therefore the number of board grants which were rewarded in that academic year will also apply for the academic years 2021-2022 and 2022-2023.
 Grants are awarded not only for work on the board of an association, but also for committee work (committee grants).
 The system also includes a Stimulation Fund and training for board members.

 The Committee Board Grants and Stimulation Fund (hereinafter referred to as CBS) is responsible for the execution of these three components.